board of directors

 Charlene Ives, MD

 Dr. Ives is a specialist in Oncology and Hematology and has been in practice for over 20 years.
 She completed her undergraduate from the State University of New York (SUNY) – Binghamton.
 She is a graduate of Medical College of Pennsylvania (Philadelphia), and completed her residency at Boston University Medical Center.
-She is Board Certified in Internal Medicine.
+She is Board Certified in Medical Oncology.

 Tony Krulikowski, MS